 NAME NO. PIN FUNCTION воот 1 Power supply bias for high-side power MOSFET gate driver.
 Connect a 0.1uF capacitor from BOOT pin to SW pin.
 Bootstrap capacitor is charged when SW voltage is low.
 VIN 2 Input supply voltage.
 Connect a local bypass capacitor from VIN pin to GND pin.
 Path from VIN pin to high frequency bypass capacitor and GND must be as short as possible.
 EN 3 Enable pin to the regulator with internal pull-up current source.
 Pull below 1.05V to disable the converter.
-Float or connected to VIN through a 100k resistor to enable the converter.
+Float or connect to VIN to enable the converter.
 The tap of resistor divider from VIN to GND connecting EN pin can adjust the input voltage lockout threshold.
 RT/CLK 4 Set the internal oscillator clock frequency or synchronize to an external clock.
 Connect a resistor from this pin to ground to set switching frequency.
 An external clock can be input directly to the RT/CLK pin.
 The internal oscillator synchronizes to the external clock frequency with PLL.
 If detected clocking edges stops, the operation mode automatically returns to resistor programmed frequency.
 FB 5 Inverting input of the trans-conductance error amplifier.
 The tap of external feedback resistor divider from the output to GND sets the output voltage.
 The device regulates FB voltage to the internal reference value of 0.8V typical.
-COMP 6 Error amplifier output.
-Connect to frequency loop compensation network.
-GND 7 Ground.